Green Dot Corporation: History

 On January 30, 2017, it was reported that UniRush LLC would be sold to Green Dot Corp. in a deal valued around $147 million.
-The deal, to close at the end of the quarter, was said to add around 750,000 cardholders to Green Dot's network.
+The deal was projected to add around 750,000 cardholders to Green Dot's network.

 In early December 2017, Green Dot Corporation announced that it was powering the Apple's new Apple Pay Cash P2P payment service.